-- Double electrical box
+Double electrical box

-- Bare copper wire
+Bare copper wire

-- Double-terminal face plate
+Double-terminal face plate

 Turn off power to the outlet you will be working with at the main power supply.

 Remove the screws holding the outlet's face plate to the outlet box.
 Remove the screws holding the outlet to the electrical box and pull it out.
 Reach inside the electrical box and feel to determine whether it is a single box or a double box.
 If it is a single box, loosen the screws on the outlet's side and unwrap the wires.
 Loosen the screws on the top and bottom edges of the electrical box and pull the box out of the wall.
 If it is a double box, leave the outlet and the box in place.

 Cut out the traced section of drywall, using a drywall saw.
 If you have a double box, cut away the drywall covering the box's other half so you can fit another outlet inside.

 Insert the new double electrical box into the hole.
 Feed the wiring from the first outlet through the knockout hole.
 Skip this step if you already have a double electrical box in the wall.

 Cut two 6-inch-long pieces of white, black and bare copper 12- or 14-gauge wires, using wire cutters or strippers.
 The gauge you use depends on the gauge of wire coming from the power source.
 Strip 1/2 inch of coating from both ends of the black and white wires.
-Hole one end of both black wires against the end of the black wire entering the electrical box.
+Hold one end of both black wires against the end of the black wire entering the electrical box.
 Screw a wire nut over the three wires.
 Repeat with the white wires and the bare copper wires.